siddharthpritam/siddharthpritam.github.io/README.md

 I have co-developed the [edge collapse module](https://gudhi.inria.fr/doc/latest/group__edge__collapse.html) in [Gudhi](https://gudhi.inria.fr/) with Marc Glisse.
 The module is the state-of-the-art simplification software to speed-up the computation of persistent homology of a flag filtration.

-- Contact: siddharth.pritam@snu.edu.in
+- Contact: spritam@scmi.ac.in
-- Office: C320 G, Ext: 367.
+- Office: 306, 3rd Floor.
 ## Research Interest
 - Topological Data Analysis.
 - Applied Algebraic Topology.